 Originally, dogs were only allowed off-leash in the central basin area, however in 2009, the off-leash area was expanded to include the whole of Cowells Lane Reserve.

 Since the expansion, Cowells Lane Reserve has seen upgrades including the construction of a concrete circuit path, a playground upgrade, the addition of fitness stations and the upgrade of walking paths.

-Council has reviewed the off leash area and feedback received during the March 2020 community consultation and has proposed to install a temporary fence to be trialed for six (6) months.
-The park will remain predominately as an off-leash area, whilst providing a clearly defined section of Cowells Lane Reserve as an on-leash area around the popular playground and parking area.
+Council reviewed the off-leash area and feedback received during the March 2020 community consultation and proceeded to install a temporary fence which was trialed for six (6) months.

 What did we hear?